BCM-Neurosurgery/data-net-source/README.md

 ### Class
 `[parser.class]`

-The class element of the parser configuration defines the python class, and therefore thereby the Checker() Transformer() and Uploader() to use when running this parser.
+The class element of the parser configuration defines the python class, and thereby the Checker() Transformer() and Uploader() to use when running this parser.
 These can be specified in one of two ways

 #### Assembling Parsers
-If the "type" set on the parser class is "dynamic" then the parser class will be assembeld dynamically from the specified Mixins.
-This is the simplest way of specifying a parsers and allows creating of custom parsers without having to run any python code.
+If the "type" set on the parser class is "dynamic" then the parser class will be assembled dynamically from the specified Mixins.
+This is the simplest way of specifying a parser and allows creating of custom parsers without having to run any python code.

 In this case, you must give the name to use for the new class, as well as a list of